department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/use-cases/cant-match-information-to-records.md

 # Military information: VA.gov can’t match military information to service records
 **Last updated: December 5, 2022**

-For LOA3 users who sign in, go to the profile, and click into the military information section, we will show a consolidated error if we are not able to access or match military information to service records because the user is not in DEERs or does not have a military service history.
+For LOA3 users who sign in, go to the profile, and click into the military information section, we will show a consolidated error if we are not able to access or match military information to service records.
+This may happen if the user is not in DEERS (we can't find their Department of Defense (DoD) ID) or does not have a military service history.

 If the user thinks this is a mistake, they can apply for a correction.